 - Connection not established — the receiver is enabled but waiting for the first event from the hub.

 - Connection lost — the receiver is unable to connect to the CMS.
+Connection loss events are logged in the Journal module.

 The server—receiver connection is established when at least one event is sent from the hub to the receiver.